For those of you who have a creative edge, this may be the ministry for you.

 Each year at Colonial we tell the Christmas story through powerful music and drama on what we call “Walk to the Manger Sunday.”
 We offer many opportunities to serve with this event.
 Volunteer recruitment typically begins toward the end of October and Walk to the Manger Sunday happens in December.

 Students, come explore and develop your musical gifts with classes in acoustic and electric guitar, electric bass, drums, keyboard, sound engineering and voice.
 Instrumentalists meet on Sundays, 12:30–2:00 PM.
 Vocal Teams meets Wednesdays, 6:00–6:45 PM in the Sanctuary.

-To get involved in any of the groups listed above, click the interest form or contact a member of the Worship & Arts team.
+To get involved in any of the groups listed above, click the interest form below.

 Jeff was born and raised in Shawnee, KS with a banjo in one hand and an opera score in the other.
 His extreme eclectic tastes in music led him straight down the path of performance throughout his teenage years.